How to Choose the Right Correspondent Banking Partner

 Correspondent banking partners can help in the underwriting process, and they can offer expertise on loans that might not be as commonplace at smaller, rural banks.

 When working with a correspondent bank, it’s important to make sure you have a strong partner on your side.
-To do so, there are a few questions you should ask:
+To do so, there are 4 questions you should ask:

 Is the correspondent bank large enough to take the entire participation?